ansible/awx/docs/docsite/rst/rest_api/authentication.rst

 .. note::

-	You can disable the Basic Auth for security purposes from the Miscellaneous Authentication settings of the controller UI Settings menu:
+	You can disable the Basic Auth for security purposes from the Miscellaneous Authentication settings of the AWX UI Settings menu:

 	.. image:: ../common/images/configure-awx-auth-basic-off.png